-The proposed mining area will be reached via an existing farm road that passes the site.
-Lombardskraal Doleriet (Pty) Ltd proposes to upgrade the road to allow comfortable movement of mining related equipment and vehicles.
+The proposed mining area will be reached via existing farm roads.
+The Applicant proposes to upgrade the roads to allow comfortable movement of mining related equipment and vehicles.
 Haul roads into the excavation will be extended as mining progresses.
+The improvement of the access road, and establishment of haul roads will be below the threshold of the NEMA, 1998 EIA Regulations, 2017.